openshift-metal3/dev-scripts/README.md

 dev-scripts has some support for running multiple instances on the same resources, when doing this CLUSTER\_NAME is used to namespace various resources on the virtual host.
-This support is not activly tested and has a few limitations but aims to allow you to run two separate clusters on the same host.
+This support is not actively tested and has a few limitations but aims to allow you to run two separate clusters on the same host.